Taking the piss with IIFYM

 The primary things that purist IIFYM doesn’t account for are satiety and micronutrients.

 Compliance is THE biggest factor in a diet’s success.
 It doesn’t matter how physiologically optimal a diet is if you only stick to it on Monday and then fall off the wagon.
-Successful diets manage satiety.
-Focusing on managing your hunger could even be the only change you make, and you would still lose fat by switching your food choices alone.
+Successful diets manage satiety. , and you would still lose fat by switching your food choices alone.
 Taking the piss with IIFYM in a deficit could mean that you gravitate to blood-sugar elevating, MSG-laden foods that could stimulate your appetite further and make it difficult to stay in a calorie deficit.
 Keeping high-volume, low calorie, satiating foods in your diet can help make the deficit more tolerable.

 – Sodium/potassium ratio